Preparing Kids to Go Back to School

 3 teen students walking into middle school

 The start of the school year may bring a new set of challenges and adjustments.
-Read on for tips to use the summer break to support your child’s health and wellness and to prepare them for the year ahead.
+Read on for tips to help support your child’s health and wellness and to help prepare them for the year ahead.

 Summer break may be a time for fun and relaxation, but it can also be an opportunity to reset and prepare for the year ahead.
 Instead of waiting until the end of summer break to talk to your child about the upcoming school year, start talking to them now.